ZelalAldag/msc_project/README.md

 Open any notebook in Jupyter and run cells sequentially to explore the data and findings.
 Or run the `python data_exploration.py` in the terminal to merge datasets.

 ## Data
-Input data files are in the `Powers/` and `PhaseVoltages` directories.
+Input data files are in the `Powers/` and `PhaseVoltages/` directories.

 ## Results
-Generated visualizations and output CSVs are saved in the `visualizations/` and `processed_data` directories respectively.
+Generated visualizations and output CSVs are saved in the `visualizations/` and `processed_data/` directories respectively.